jackharvey1/pewpew/README.md

 - Allow users to select key configurations
 - Improve map
   - Platforms

-## Improvements
-- Improve test coverage
 - Resize canvas on browser resize

+## Tech Debt
-- Implementation details
+- Test coverage
 - Use server time to improve synchronisation
 - Merge `state.player` and `state.players` to improve code readability
 - Can remove checks if player with id exists by fixing socket.io's issue with multiple connections
 - Health doesn't need to be an class
 - Clients are currently the source of truth on their position